andyatkinson/blog/_posts/2017-04-21-this-week-in-rails.md

 ### Personal motivation

 Initially I hoped to get more involved as a Rails contributor, but that hasn't happened.
-I have about some changes in more depth though, having to research them more, and I've enjoyed meeting the other editors (online and in person).
+I have dug into some Rails commits in more depth though, having researched them more, and I've enjoyed meeting the other editors (online and in person).

 ### Tools of the trade